-Risk assessment: The Authority will assess the risk of loss before entering and whilst holding share.
+Risk assessment: The Authority will assess the risk of loss before entering into and whilst holding shares by the approach referred to above.

 Liquidity: The maximum period for non-subsidiaries which funds may prudently be committed would initially be 12 months, but this would be subject to an ongoing review to best avoid the likelihood of capital losses.